AIoTwin/fl-orchestrator/tutorial/README.md

 FL type can be global aggregator (GA), local aggregator (LA) or client, communication costs are defined towards the possible parent aggregators (from clients to LA's and from LA's to GA), and data distribution is not used in this tutorial.

-In the first part of your task, you will just run the preconfigured simulated topology.
+In the first part of the session, you will just run the preconfigured simulated topology.
 You can view it with the following command:
 ``` bash
 cat configs/cluster/cluster.csv
 ```